ataseren/ataseren.github.io/content/DevSecOps/Creating a DevSecOps pipeline with Jenkins.md

 This is the dashboard of SonarQube.
 Since we don't have any projects created, it provides us options to choose a DevOps platform.
 Usually, GitHub is selected but we won't follow that path.
 Because choosing GitHub requires us to have a GitHub App.
 GitHub Apps are tools that extend GitHub's functionality like opening issues, comment on pull requests, and manage projects.
 They can also do things outside of GitHub based on events that happen on GitHub.
 ![[Pasted image 20231215160950.png]]

-Creating such app may be useful for organizations or frequently developed projects.
+Using such app may be useful for organizations or frequently developed projects.
 However, this paper's scope is performing a security test on a project and creation of a GitHub App and integrating it to both SonarQube and Jenkins is difficult and unnecessary for a testing pipeline.

 Because of this, I want you to choose "Create a local project":
 ![[Pasted image 20231215144651.png]]